c0rrupt1/AiDesignProject/web/README.md

 - `src/app/page.tsx` renders the UI for uploading a base photo and style prompt.
 - On submit, the form posts to `/api/edit`, streaming the files as `multipart/form-data`.
-- `src/app/api/edit/route.ts` forwards the request to Hugging Face’s Stable Diffusion XL endpoint and returns a base64 data URL.
+- `src/app/api/edit/route.ts` forwards the request to Hugging Face’s Qwen Image Edit endpoint and returns a base64 data URL.
 - The UI previews generated images and keeps a local history for the session.
+- Advanced controls (strength, true CFG scale, guidance scale, diffusion steps, negative prompt, seed) are serialized and sent with the request to improve consistency and adherence to instructions.

 ### Customisation ideas